Kerry Carpenter Preview, Player Props: Tigers vs. Astros

-Kerry Carpenter -- with a slugging percentage of .806 in his past 10 games, including five home runs -- will be in action for the Detroit Tigers versus the Houston Astros, with Framber Valdez on the hill, on August 25 at 6:40 PM ET.
+Kerry Carpenter -- with a slugging percentage of .824 in his past 10 games, including five home runs -- will be in action for the Detroit Tigers against the Houston Astros, with Hunter Brown on the mound, on August 26 at 6:10 PM ET.

-In his last game, he collected four RBI (going 1-for-4 with a home run) against the Cubs.
+He reached base in his only plate appearance in his previous appearance against the Astros.

 Kerry Carpenter Game Info & Props vs. the Astros